openclimatefix/website/src/posts/2020-08-18-linked-data-energy-sys.md

 There are several off-the-shelf graph databases available: We don't need to invent much technology; we mostly just have to bolt together existing technology.

 How does the knowledge graph find metadata to crawl?
-To start with, people will manually enter the web addresses of new *things*.
-The crawler will follow links to other energy *things* from each metadata file.
+To start with, people will manually enter the web addresses of descriptions of energy *things*.
+From that first metadata file, the crawler will follow links to other metadata files.
 As the metadata becomes more interconnected, the crawler will be able to find more and more metadata on its own.

-The knowledge graph may perform a other functions: it could track search statistics, to allow the community to measure interest in particular datasets; it could validate the metadata it crawls to automatically alert data owners when metadata needs to be fixed; and it could associate datasets with documentation, discussion and tools.
+The knowledge graph may perform other functions: it could track search statistics to allow the community to measure interest in particular datasets; it could validate the metadata it crawls to automatically alert data owners when metadata needs to be fixed; and it could associate datasets with documentation, discussion and tools.

 (The most famous 'knowledge graph' is probably [Google's knowledge graph](https://en.wikipedia.org/wiki/Knowledge_Graph).
 You see results from Google's knowledge graph when Google shows an 'infobox' with search results.)